-The Company's Corporate Governance Policies discloses its policies and practices regarding the remuneration of non-executive Directors and the remuneration of executive Directors and other senior executives.
-The Company's Corporate Governance Policies are available on its website.
+The Company's Remuneration Policy discloses its policies and practices regarding the remuneration of non-executive Directors and the remuneration of executive Directors and other senior executives.
+The Company's Remuneration Policy is available on its website as part of its Corporate Governance Policies.